vectinx/389-ds-exporter/README.md

 ## Features
 - More than 80 metrics from the 389-ds server
-- Collects metrics from LDAP entry attributes in various formats
+- Support for 389-ds version 2.3 and higher
-- Counts subordinates of LDAP entries
+- Support for Berkeley DB and LMDB backends of the 389-ds server
-- Configurable via YAML configuration file
+- Minimal load on the LDAP directory thanks to connection reuse via LDAP pool
-- Supports 389-ds version 2.3 and higher
+- Configuration via YAML
-- Supports Berkeley DB and LMDB backends of the 389-ds server
+- Ready-to-use dashboard included

 ## Quick Start